 Years ago I had a leader I could never predict.
 One day everything was wonderful and the next day nothing was right.
 It was frustrating.
-I could never read this leader and whether or not he was happy.
+I could never read this leader and whether or not he was happy or I was doing what he expected of me.

 The backside of good leadership means a leader does what is best for the team and the organization – not for his or her personal gain – regardless of who gets credit.